system-logic/motor-fault-diagnosis/01_health/README.md

 │   ├── health_visualize.py   ← per-file 6-panel diagnostic sheets
 │   └── resonanse_check.py    ← rig resonance hypothesis test
-├── outputs/                  ← generated CSV/PNG go here (see "How to run") └── data/                     ← health CSVs (or a link — see "Data")
+├── outputs/                  ← generated CSV/PNG go here (see "How to run") └── data/                     ← health CSVs (not in the repo — see repository root README)
 ```

 > **Dependency note.** `health_baseline.py` is not only a runnable script — it is the